IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 Here, `["Foo", 1]` means "go to Foo 1".
 (We could also bypass Foo 1 and go directly to Foo 2 by specifying `["Foo", 2]`.)

-Now, by jumping into the trapdoor, we will be taken to the custom stage.
-That's really all that we need to do!
+Now, by jumping into the trapdoor, you will be taken to the custom stage.
+That's all we need to do!

 If you want to code some custom way to travel to the custom stage that does not involve a trapdoor, you can do that too.
 See the following section.